 Benefits of hoop house gardening

-Hoop houses allow the gardener to control the temperature and environment for your plants to remain in a stabilized state.
+Hoop houses allow the gardener to control the temperature and environment for plants to remain in a stabilized state.
 “You can do harvesting each month starting in November.
-Not much actually grows and by the end of January, you mostly have brown nubs,” said Botkin.
+Not much actually grows and by the end of January, you mostly have brown nubs,” claims Botkin.
 “After Groundhog Day, the sun starts to return, the temperatures rise, and the greenery starts to come back to life.”

 Plants that thrive in a hoop house